 - All potential grantees must create a profile in Foundant

-- If invited to apply, potential grantees must attend a pre-application/grant writing workshop
+- All potential grantees must attend a pre-application/grant writing workshop

-- Applications will be reviewed by a selection committee and grantees will be notified by early November
+- Applications will be reviewed by a selection committee and grantees will be notified by late June

 - Grantees will attend an orientation session, sign a Memorandum of Understanding (MOU) and receive their grant*

 - Projects must be completed and grantees must submit a short report and receipts by Oct 30, 2020